iFR-ACSO/Clarabel.m/README.md

 # Description

 This repository contains a (work in progress) MATLAB mex interface to the recently introduced interior point solver [Clarabel](https://clarabel.org/stable/).
 The mex interface is interfaced to
 [Clarabel.cpp](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main)), the C/C++ interface to the Rust implementation of Clarabel.
-The interface to the C++ implementation via [eigen](https://eigen.tuxfamily.org/index.php?title=Main\_Page](https://eigen.tuxfamily.org/index.php?title=Main_Page)).
+The interface to the C++ implementation is realized via [eigen](https://eigen.tuxfamily.org/index.php?title=Main\_Page](https://eigen.tuxfamily.org/index.php?title=Main_Page)).

 # Installation
-This version already cotains the compiled mex function for Windows (Clarabel 0.9.0) and the needed binaries.
-On Windows, add the folder to your path to use the interface.
+This version already contains the compiled mex function for Windows (Clarabel 0.9.0) and the needed binaries.
+On Windows, add the folder to your path.
 Try the examples in the example folder.

 A more detailed description will follow soon such that user can compile it.
 The major steps for installation: